igemsoftware/XMU_Software2013/README.md

 Program running
-You can run the process called ¡°runThis.bat¡± under "program (windows)" after you installing JDK1.7.0 and setting the path of JAVA_HOME.
+You can run the process called ¡°runThis.bat¡± under "software(windows)" after you installing JDK1.7.0 and setting the path of JAVA_HOME.

 If you have any question, connect us freely! http://2013.igem.org/Team:XMU_Software#